ImagingLab/ICIAR2018/README.md

 # ICIAR2018
 This repository is the part A of the ICIAR 2018 Grand Challenge on BreAst Cancer Histology (BACH) images for automatically classifying H&E stained breast histology microscopy images in four classes: normal, benign, in situ carcinoma and invasive carcinoma.
-The paper associated with this implementation is available at https://arxiv.org/abs/1803.04054 .

 We are presenting a CNN approach using two convolutional networks to classify histology images in a patchwise fashion.
 The first network, receives overlapping patches (35 patches) of the whole-slide image and learns to generate spatially smaller outputs.
 The second network is trained on the downsampled patches of the whole image using the output of the first network.
-The number of channels in the input to the second network is equal to the total number of patches extracted from the whole slide in a non-overlapping fashion (12 patches) times the depth of the feature maps generted by the first network (C):
+The number of channels in the input to the second network is equal to the total number of patches extracted from the microscopy image in a non-overlapping fashion (12 patches) times the depth of the feature maps generted by the first network (C):
 <p align='center'>
   <img src='img/network.png' />
 </p>